engineer1109/exposure-render-for-Linux/README.md

 # exposure-render-for-Linux
 Super Volume Render of Monte Carlo Path tracing for Linux
 ## Introduction
-The code is mainly for volume render of Monte Carlo Path tracing running on Linux.
+The code is a Linux distribution of exposure render.

 ## Dependency
 QT 5.14   (maybe 5.12+)